Vision For Plymouth

 - Clean air is enjoyed and Plymouth has some of the cleanest air of any city in the country.

-- Known for its food - exceptional quality, locally grown, available to all; with Plymouth building on its reputation as a 'sustainable food city'.
+- Known for its food - exceptional quality, locally grown, low carbon, available to all; with Plymouth building on its reputation as a 'sustainable food city'.

 Plymouth provides some of the best environments and opportunities for quality of life of any city in the United Kingdom.
 The city aspires to be amongst the greenest and most sustainable places in Europe.